antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/doctest.rst

   blank line, put ``<BLANKLINE>`` in your doctest example each place a blank line is expected.

-  .. versionadded:: 2.4
-     ``<BLANKLINE>`` was added; there was no way to use expected output containing empty lines in previous versions.

 * All hard tab characters are expanded to spaces, using 8-column tab stops.
   Tabs in output generated by the tested code are not modified.
 Because any hard tabs in the sample output *are* expanded, this means that if the code